dailydotdev/memetoberfest/Readme.md

 - Meme image (or link to it)
 - Your Twitter handle
-- notes (optional - explain how we can use this meme)
+- Notes (optional - explain how we can use this meme)

 That's it!